New Moon on

 True anomaly ∠270.8°

-The true anomaly is ∠270.8°.
-At the beginning of the next synodic month the true anomaly is going to be ∠303.1°.
+The true anomaly of the Moon orbit is ∠270.8° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠303.1°.

 Moon after apogee

-6 days after point of apogee on 26 July 2065 at 15:50 in ♉ Taurus.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 7 days, until the Moon reaches the point of next perigee on 10 August 2065 at 06:04 in ♐ Sagittarius.
+6 days since point of apogee on 26 July 2065 at 15:50 in ♉ Taurus the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 7 days until the Moon reaches the point of next perigee on 10 August 2065 at 06:04 in ♐ Sagittarius.

 Distance to Moon 386 178 km